 - Brockport Auxiliary Services Corporation (BASC) - unit manager.

 We periodically e-mail or call departments to determine if jobs are still open or if the description needs updating, however, please call x2159 if you know a job is filled.
 We can then stop advertising the position and cease referring students.

 You also may sign into JobShop to review the accuracy of your job at any time.
 Call us for a user name and password.

 Only SUNY Brockport students may be hired.
 For employment, that is defined as an individual if receiving (federal work-study), usually enrolled at least half-time if it is a fall or spring semester, and if temporary service (non work-study) currently taking at least one credit-bearing course if it is a fall or spring semester,

 if summer or intersession, was enrolled the previous semester, has not graduated or otherwise separated, and intends to enroll in the next full semester,

-if a new student, has applied and been accepted to the College and intends to enroll.
+if a new student, has applied and been accepted to the University and intends to enroll.

 As a supervisor your goal should be to hire the best-qualified applicants.
 You are under no obligation to hire any applicant.
 We recommend that you manage the selection process as you would for any other hiring.

 You may require resumes or applications from those interested.